22BobbyW/Sinkers/README.md

 Use visual markers and known distances in pool for range/vision calibration.

-License
+## License

 This project is released under the MIT License.

-Acknowledgements
+## Acknowledgements

-Thanks to the MIT BWSI program, including Madeleine Miller and Jospeph Edwards, team members, mentors, and the broader open-source robotics community for resources and support.
+Thanks to the MIT BWSI program, including instructors/mentors Madeleine Miller and Jospeph Edwards, our awesome TA Joseph Ntaimo, and the BWSI director Joel Grimm, as well as the broader open-source robotics community for resources and support.